When I mention Turkmenistan, often people look at me with a confused stare and then ask what it is – a place, a city, what?

-A mixture of Disneyland meeting North Korea with it’s incredible architecture, yet lack of freedoms, this country has a very rich history of violence.
+A mixture of Disneyland meeting North Korea with its incredible architecture, yet lack of freedoms, this country has a very rich history of violence.

 Today we are going to look at 20 facts about this little unknown country.

 This unique country holds the Guinness World Record for the largest indoor Ferris wheel in an architectural structure.
-The Ferris wheel is 156 feet (47.60 m) tall, while it’s surrounding structure is 187 feet (57 m).
+The Ferris wheel is 156 feet (47.60 m) tall, while its surrounding structure is 187 feet (57 m).

-- The Darvaza Gas Craters, or Gates to Hell as the locals know it, is a 226 feet (60 m) wide and 98 feet (30 m) deep crater that has huge deposits of oil and natural gas.
+The Darvaza Gas Craters, or Gates to Hell as the locals know it, is a 226 feet (60 m) wide and 98 feet (30 m) deep crater that has huge deposits of oil and natural gas.
 In an attempt to burn off the excess gas, Soviet engineers set it alight in 1971, estimating that it would take a few weeks to burn off.
 It still burns to this day!

-The Ancient City of Merv in South Eastern Turkmenistan, is a city that was completely destroyed several times.
+The Ancient City of Merv in South-Eastern Turkmenistan is a city that was completely destroyed several times.
 It was captured by the Mongols who executed the entire population, apart from 400 artisans.
 Some historians believe that over one million people were killed.

 The Karakum Desert, or Black Sand in the Turkic languages, occupies 70% of Turkmenistan, or 135,135 square miles (350,000 km²).
 It’s also one of the driest deserts in the world, with some areas recording only 0.005 inches (0.12mm) of precipitation annually.

-- July 1983 officially saw the hottest day in Turkmenistan and the Soviet Union – it was recorded at the Repetek Reserve at 122 F.
+July 1983 officially saw the hottest day in Turkmenistan and the Soviet Union – it was recorded at the Repetek Reserve at 122 F.

-- Turkmenistan has the 6th largest oil and natural gas reserves in the world.
+Turkmenistan has the 6th largest oil and natural gas reserves in the world.

-- In March 2014, 15,000 public health workers were dismissed from their roles.
+In March 2014, 15,000 public health workers were dismissed from their roles.
 A year later, all hospitals outside of the capital were closed.
 This was because it was decided that everyone should come to the capital for treatment.

 President for Life, Saparmurat Niyazov implemented many laws throughout his reign, here are just a few:

-On February 2004 men were banned from having long hair or beards.
+In February 2004 men were banned from having long hair or beards.

-In 2005 lip syncing was banned at concerts.
+In 2005 lip-syncing was banned at concerts.